-\textbf{Batch normalization (BN)} \citep{ioffe2015batch} is a widely-used neural network normalization layer in modern deep learning architectures such as ResNet \citep{he2016deep}, which is effective to accelerate and stabilize stochastic gradient optimization of neural networks \citep{kohler2019exponential}.
-In ReLU networks, BN is often applied at the pre-activation level in each layer:

-The BN layer standardizes the pre-activation using the empirical mean and covariance estimated from the current mini-batch:
+\textbf{Batch Normalization (BN)} \cite{ioffe2015batch} is a widely-used normalization layer in modern deep learning architectures such as ResNet \cite{he2016deep}, which is effective in accelerating and stabilizing stochastic optimization of neural networks \cite{kohler2019exponential}.
+BN standardizes the pre-activation using the empirical mean and variance estimated by mini-batch statistics:

-where $\gamma\in\bbR$ and $\beta\in\bbR$ are two free parameters to be learned from data, which adjusts the output of the BN layer as needed to increase its expressiveness.
+where $\gamma,\beta\in\bbR$ are two free parameters to be learned from data, which adjusts the output of the BN layer as needed to increase its expressiveness.